 The Meadows loved their private performance of Falcons’ Three Little Pigs Revolting Rhyme, and enjoyed their invitation to come and join Falcons for one of their weekly drumming sessions.
 Mr Greenland and the pupils taught the residents some rhythms and drumming games and we all sang along to Bob Marley’s Three Little Birds.

 “I like all the people there really nice even if they have special abilities.
 My favourite bit at the care home was that no one judged anyone by what they looked like.”

 “I like that the residents never get angry at us.
 When we talk to them it brings back memories for them of what they have done and they can relate it to us.”

 In May, Residents and pupils took up the challenge from the Oxford Academy to produce some Then and Now themed art for their competition.
 Pupils and residents enjoyed creating their own puzzle pieces using images from the past and today of their own special interests.

 “I enjoyed doing the competition with the residents – it was fun.
 I liked doing it with Winnie.
 She loved drawing smiley faces.
 I was working with Lofty he was really funny.
 He kept telling about when he was younger.
 Even though some of the residents didn’t try to do the art they did talk to us.
 They didn’t want to get sticky!”

-Our link with the Meadows remains active in 2019-20.
+Our link with the Meadows remains active.
 Now, residents visit school for a Christmas lunch; come to our church services; and attend nativities and other performances.
 We very much value these links which really enrich the curriculum for our pupils and develops their understanding of how important it is to value people of all different backgrounds.